m6code/reactjs_tutorial_for_beginners_youtube/README.md

 ## Fowarding Refs
 - is a technique for automatically passing a ref through a component to one of its children

+## Portals
+- Portals provide the ability to break out of a DOM tree.